Typhoon pummels South Korea, ship missing in rough waters

 Typhoon Bavi damaged homes, buildings and crops on the peninsula last week but caused no apparent casualties.

 Another storm in the Pacific was blowing north and forecast to affect northern Asia by the weekend.
-Tropical Storm Haishen, with sustained winds of up to 90 kph (56 mph), could gain in ferocity before slamming into Japan’s southern islands of Kyushu and Shikoku before reaching the Korean Peninsula on Monday.
+Tropical Storm Haishen could gain in ferocity before slamming into Japan’s southern islands of Kyushu and Shikoku before reaching the Korean Peninsula on Monday.

 AP writer Mari Yamaguchi contributed to this story from Tokyo.